Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Likelihood-based model inference and nonparametric estimation of the transition density of the forecast error process

 Remark: The assumption of using a sample of independent realizations of the forecast error process is to be guaranteed in any application based on the statistical model (\ref{likelihood}).
 Section~\ref{Subsection_4-3} describes the simple strategy used in the actual case study for renewable energy from solar PV plants in Uruguay presented in Section~\ref{Section_4}.

-The computation of the maximum likelihood estimates of $(\bm{\theta}, \varepsilon)$ in (\ref{likelihood}) requires evaluating the transition density of the process $V$, which is intractable analytically in a closed form.
-Parameter estimation problems involving time-inhomogeneous nonlinear SDE models can be analyzed using approximate likelihood methods, as presented (e.g., by (\cite{eglix}, \cite[Chapter 11]{saso}, and \cite[Section 3]{chls}). \\ In the proposed approach, similar to \autocite[Section 11.4]{saso}, a surrogate transition density function of the process $V$ is proposed.
+The computation of the maximum likelihood estimates of $\bm{\theta}$ in (\ref{likelihood}) requires evaluating the transition density of the process $V$, which is analytically intractable in a closed form.
+Parameter estimation problems involving time-inhomogeneous nonlinear SDE models can be analyzed using approximate likelihood methods, as presented e.g., by \hcite{eglix}, \hcite[Chapter 11]{saso}, and \hcite[Section 3]{chls}. \\ In the proposed approach, similar to (\hcite{saso}, Section 11.4), a surrogate transition density function of the process $V$ is proposed.
 Next, the moment-matching technique, described below, provides the numerical framework to link the parameters of the surrogate density to the conditional moments of $V$ in any period.